-Daylight saving time will come to an end on November 3.
-Homeowners and tenants will be setting the clocks back in their homes.
+On the second Sunday in March, clocks are set ahead one hour at 2:00 a.m., and on the first Sunday in November, clocks are set back one hour at 2:00 a.m.
 Changing the clocks is a reminder for us to check our smoke and carbon monoxide detectors.
 The New Jersey Department of Community Affairs, Division of Fire Safety, and the National Fire Protection Association offer the following tips on fire prevention and on how to check smoke and carbon monoxide detectors during the time change:

-If your detectors have removable batteries, make sure they are replaced with 10-year sealed lithium batteries, in accordance with a newly passed state law.
+If your detectors have removable batteries, make sure they are replaced with 10-year sealed lithium batteries, in accordance with New Jersey state law.
 In the past, faulty batteries have largely contributed to smoke alarms not functioning properly.
-The new law eliminates the need for annual replacements as these batteries are designed to last 10 years.
-The alarms will enhance fire detection in homes and reduce fire-related deaths.
+This law, passed in 2019, eliminates the need for annual replacements as these batteries are designed to last 10 years.
+The alarms enhance fire detection in homes and reduce fire-related deaths.

 Contact your local fire department and the Department of Community Affairs, Division of Fire Safety at 609-633-6132 for assistance if your landlord is not complying with this law, and/or if the battery malfunctions.
 Community Affairs and your local fire department are there to ensure that your landlord complies with these regulations.